PUFY

 Credits: 3

+Open to: Parsons First Year Bachelors degree students for whom English is a second language.
 This Language Supported (LS) course is specially designed for students for whom English is a second language.
 LS courses have the same content as non-LS courses as well as extra attention to vocabulary, cultural references, and support for reading and writing.
 Students will engage with the materials in a supportive and dynamic learning environment as they become acclimated to American educational context, culture, and expectations.
 Parsons LS faculty possess training specific to both the content area and language support focus.
-Co-requisite(s): PUFY 1012 [LS] Integrative Seminar 1 and NELP 1700 or NELP 1800.
-Open to: Parsons First Year students.
-Pre-requisite: Placement above or successful completion of ESL 1650 for students for whom English is a second language.
+Pre-requisite: Placement above or successful completion of NELP 1650 ESL Communication Skills.
+Co-requisite(s): PUFY 1012 [LS] Integrative Seminar 1 and NELP 1700 ESL High Intermediate or NELP 1800 ESL Advanced.

 College: Parsons School of Design (PS)